-    A chronic compartment syndrome occurs when a muscle swells up too big for the sheath that surrounds it, causing pain, especially during exercise when the muscles expand due to blood flow.
+Chronic compartment syndrome occurs when a muscle swells up too big for the sheath that surrounds it, causing pain, especially during exercise when the muscles expand due to blood flow.
 This is very rare but may happen in muscles at the back of the thigh causing pain in the back of the thigh and buttock, particularly following a muscles strain or previous injury.

-Hamstring / Pelvic avulsion fracture
+Hamstring/Pelvic avulsion fracture

 A pelvic avulsion fracture is where the tendon comes away from the bone, often taking a piece of bone with it.
 This most commonly occurs at the ischial tuberosity where the hamstrings attach, or the anterior inferior iliac spine, AIIS, at the front where the Rectus Femoris attaches.
-Pain can be caused from explosive movements, and the location of the pain indicates what kind of avulsion fracture it is.
+Pain can be caused by explosive movements, and the location of the pain indicates what kind of avulsion fracture it is.

 Treatment: If this injury is suspected, seek medical attention as soon as possible.
 Rest the area as much as possible.
 Apply ice regularly for the first 2-3 days to ease pain and inflammation.
 An X-ray will help confirm the diagnosis.
-Generally the treatment for a pelvic avulsion fracture is rest.
+Generally, the treatment for a pelvic avulsion fracture is rest.
 They tend to heal on their own in 4-6 weeks.

-In some cases surgery may be performed to re-attach the bone and tendon to the pelvis.
+In some cases, surgery may be performed to re-attach the bone and tendon to the pelvis.
 This is mainly reserved for large fractures of where the fracture is displaced considerably.
 Following the rest period, a gradual rehabilitation programme can be commenced which aims to regain full strength and movement at the hip.

 Stress fracture of the sacrum